appcypher/viper/NOTES.md

 - Tuples

-    - A tuple can only be indexed with a literal value
+    - A tuple can only be indexed with a signed integer literal
         ```py
         tup = (1, 2, 3)
         tup[0]